Norwegian Air Force

 At the start of Northern Fury, 331 Sqn from Bodo is forward based at Bardufoss with 4 additional ‘B’ model aircraft, elements of 4-6 aircraft are dispersed to Banak, Tromso and Evenes and they are maintaining a 24/7 Combat Air Patrol(CAP).

 F-5 Tiger II

 Although Norway was in the process of retiring the F-5 Freedom Fighter, increased tensions changed that plan.
 Historically by 1994 the only F-5s remaining were 718 Sqn at the Fighter training school (14x F5B), 717 Reconnaissance Sqn (16x RF-5A) and 336 Sqn with 24x F-5A focusing on ground attack.
-In Northern Fury however, two further squadrons were activated in 1992.
-Although dated these aircraft were available and airworthy to fill a gap.
+In Northern Fury however, two further squadrons remain active in 1992.
+Although dated these aircraft were available and airworthy so were used to fill a gap.

 |336||Tigers||Rygge||24||F-5 Tiger II|

 Also under the control of 717 Sqn at Regge were two Falcon 20 Electronic Warfare (EW) aircraft.
 These were civilian pattern Dassaut Falcon executive jets, heavily modified and sold to several air forces as a stop-gap area EW platform.
 The programme was quite successful.